emmynonso/Healthcare-Access-In-Africa/README.md

 3. Improve Service Delivery: Provide data-driven insights to enhance emergency response times, patient satisfaction, and overall healthcare outcomes.
 4. Propose Policy Recommendations: Develop actionable strategies for governments and stakeholders to bridge the gap between rural and urban healthcare services.
 5. Optimize Resource Allocation: Suggest ways to maximize the impact of healthcare funding in underserved regions to ensure equitable access for all.

+# METHODOLOGY:
+POWER BI: Used to create visualizations, such as bar charts, pie charts, line charts, scatter plots, and tree maps, to represent the data visually and make it easier to understand and interpret.
+•	Load in our data
+•	Transform data (Create a new column for demography)
+•	Close and apply
+•	Create visuals to know our findings.
+DATA TRANSFORMATION
+To prepare the Healthcare accessibility in Africa dataset for analysis by performing data cleaning and transformation tasks using Power BI.
+The process includes handling duplicates, missing values, and ensuring data consistency across various columns.
+Extract, Load and Transform (ELT)
+Data Import and Table Creation
+Importing Data: The dataset was loaded into Power BI from the provided CSV file containing 2,000 records and 15 columns.
+Data Structure: The dataset includes information on healthcare facilities, including location, facility type, and number of medical staff, patient visits, response times, funding, infrastructure availability, and patient satisfaction rates.

+# Transform:
+1. Identifying and Handling Duplicates
+Checking for Duplicates: The dataset did not contain duplicates in any column.
+2. Handling Missing Values
+Identifying Missing Values:
+The dataset did not contain missing values in any column.
+Further checks were done to ensure completeness
+3. Standardizing Data
+Standardizing Categorical Values:
+The Facility Type column was reviewed to ensure uniform naming conventions (e.g., “Clinic,” “Hospital,” “Health Center”).
+Date Formatting: Although no date columns exist in the dataset, numerical and categorical data were formatted properly already.
+4. Creating New Columns
+•	The creation of the “urban_Rural Areas” Column was created.
+The classification into Urban or Rural was based on the following existing columns: population density, Electricity availability and Internet availability.
+Where population >=5000 (which represents an estimated value of the average population) “Urban”, else “Rural”.
+For electricity and internet availability, where “yes” = “Urban”, else “Rural”.
+•	The Efficiency measure was created to evaluate how effectively healthcare facilities use their allocated funding.
+It is calculated by dividing the funding received by the annual patient visits.
+# Load
+Final Process and Data Validation
+•	The cleaned and transformed data was reviewed for accuracy and completeness.
+•	Power BI was used to create visualizations that depict insights from the cleaned dataset, ensuring the data was ready for analysis.